Pressio/pressio/docs/source/components/rom_trial_col_subspace.rst

   If those types do not implement move semantics, then the move operation falls back to a copy, and a new allocation occurs.

-  *Post-conditions*:
+  *Postconditions*:

   the constructed object owns *immutable* data members that are identical to the arguments passed to the constructor

-.. cpp:function:: LinearSubspace(const basis_type & basis, \
+.. cpp:function:: TrialColumnSubspace(const basis_type & basis, \
 		  full_state_type && offset, \
 		  bool isAffine)

   Constructor accepting an lvalue and rvalue arguments for basis and offset, and a boolean.
+  See above for pre and postconditions and semantics.

-.. cpp:function:: LinearSubspace(basis_type && basis, \
+.. cpp:function:: TrialColumnSubspace(basis_type && basis, \
 		  const full_state_type & offset, \
 		  bool isAffine)

   Constructor accepting an rvalue and lvalue arguments for basis and offset, and a boolean.
+  See above for pre and postconditions and semantics.

 |